syncfusion-content/wpf-docs/wpf/TextInputLayout/Supported-Input-Views.md

 ---
 layout: post
-title: Syncfusion supported input views
+title: Supported input views in the SfTexInputLayout
-description: This section describes how to add supported input views in Syncfusion TextInputLayout control in WPF.
+description: This section describes what are the supported input views in Syncfusion SfTextInputLayout control in WPF.
 platform: wpf
 control: SfTextInputLayout
 documentation: ug